TTP

 Turkey has been home to all three great revealed religions—Judaism, Christianity and Islam—for centuries.

-Istanbul is also the historic seat of the Ecumenical Orthodox Patriarchate and still has a number of active Orthodox Christian churches.
+Istanbul is also the historic seat of the Ecumenical Patriarchate of Constantinople and still has a number of active Orthodox Christian churches.

 The Roman Catholic church has some churches and activities, as do small groups of Protestants.